The Zeiger Family Homestead*

 We bought the property in early 2005 after first seeing it December 2004.
 We sold our house in Juneau, Alaska, left our jobs, and moved to the property mid-August 2006.
 Mark develops freelance Web sites via satellite Internet, but we make our living mostly through subsistence, growing and gathering as much of our own food as possible.
 Our daughter, Aly, was home schooled through high school.

-Our property has a very rocky waterfront.
+Our property includes a very rocky waterfront.
 Behind the cabin the property rises steeply.
 We have some cliffs, and a rocky knoll at the top of the ridge with a spectacular view.

 Most of our beach is cliff, about 20 feet high on the north edge, somewhat less on the south.
 These drop down to a shelf that's exposed at about a zero tide or less.
 The shelf slopes quickly downward, then at a certain point drops off into the 80 fathom depths of Lynn Canal.